Stiff Neck? Try These Home Remedies!

 More info on a stiff neck

-The pain can appear from one moment in the neck and disappear just as quickly as it came on.
-If it’s recurring pain that doesn’t disappear after a few days or often occurs several times a month, it’s said to be a chronic case which needs to be attended to.
+The pain can appear suddenly in the neck and disappear just as quickly as it came on.
+If it’s recurring pain that doesn’t disappear after a few days or occurs several times a month, it’s said to be a chronic case which needs to be attended to.

-Why does neck pain appear?
-A stiff neck can be caused by a lot of things, including:
+How do we get neck pain?
+A stiff neck can be caused by a lot of things, for example:

 - Sprain or muscle injury

 - Poor posture

 - Remaining in the same position for several hours (sitting, above all)